 About Opioid Addiction and Dependency

 According to the National Alliance on Mental Illness, a person who has developed an addiction to opiates will begin to go through opiate withdrawal once they stop using the drug.
-Opiate withdrawal consists of various symptoms that will cause intense psychological and physical distress in a person’s body.
-Furthermore, a person can expect to begin to feel the effects of the opiate withdrawal symptoms within six to twelve hours from their last use.
+Opiate withdrawal consists of a mix of symptoms that cause intense psychological and physical distress.
+For many people with opioid addiction, they expect to begin to feel the symptoms of the opiate withdrawal within six to twelve hours after their last use.

-Opioid withdrawal can be extremely painful and difficult for a person to go through, which is why many people continue to abuse opioids even after they want to stop.
-However, if a person does not get help for their addiction, or does not stop using the drugs, they can cause permanent damage to their body.
+Opioid withdrawal can be extremely uncomfortable and difficult for a person to go through.
+This is a common reason why many people continue to abuse opioids even after they want to stop.
+However, if a person does not get help for their addiction or does not stop using the drugs, they can cause permanent damage to their body.

 How Opioids Affect a Person’s Body